markfeit/enom-dyndns-updater/README.md

 ## Installation

 Edit the configuration items at the top of the `Makefile` to suit your installation.
-(The defaults are find on most Linux systems.)
+(The defaults are fine on most Linux systems.)

 As `root`, execute `make install`.